carwow/engineering_principles/readme.md

 __Sustainable pace__

-  * Panic and rushing leads to bad decisions, we believe in aggressive scoping appropriately and focussing on value.
+  * Panic and rushing leads to bad decisions, we believe in aggressive scoping and focussing on value.
 It leads to better results; with a happier and healthier team.

 __We strive to be informed by data as much as possible__